chef/supermarket/docs-chef-io/content/supermarket/ctl_supermarket.md

 ### spdx-latest

-The `spdx-latest` command is used to make sure spdx license linking happens for the cookbook specified
+The `spdx-latest` command links the licenses known to SPDX for the specified cookbook.

 This subcommand has the following syntax: